Ayushmann Khurrana On Dream Girl: I'm All For Great Commercial Cinema

 After all the promotional activities for the movie Dream Girl, Ayushmann Khurrana, who is on a spree to give mega-hit movies, is waiting for the movie on Friday.
 According to the actor, Dream Girl is the most commercial, masala film that he has done, to date.
 Read further for other interesting deets.

-A Sold Script Even Though It Has All Commercial Factors
+A Solid Script Even Though It Has All Commercial Factors

 "Dream Girl is my most commercial, masala film to date.
 I have always experimented with genres, roles and scripts.
 I wanted to do something a little bit out there this time and have a lot of fun with it.
 It's a quintessential, hilarious Bollywood comedy that we have all seen and grown up on.
 It also has a solid script.
 That's a prerequisite for any film that I decide to back.
 It has to be out of the ordinary.
 The freshness and innovativeness of the concept excited me to do this film," Ayushmann said in a statement.